bgroenks96/AutoMoL/README.md

 # PropLogic
-A propositional logic engine implemented in the Java programming language.
+A propositional logic engine implemented in the Scala programming language.